Contest-Winning Gingerbread with Lemon Sauce Recipe

-I asked my mother-in-law for this recipe once I learned that this fluffy spice cake topped with tangy lemon sauce is my husband's favorite.
-Now I make it whenever he needs an extra-special treat.
-It never fails to make us both smile.
+I asked my mother-in-law for this recipe once I learned it's my husband's favorite.
+Now I bake it whenever he needs an extra-special treat.
+Spice cake topped with lemony sauce makes us both smile. —Kristen Oak, Pocatello, Idaho

 - 1 cup shortening